 Dan Tyre: But that’s super important, because today it’s all about the experience, right.
 No-one cares about a product.
 If there’s any product managers listening to this podcast, I hate to break it to you, but no-one cares.
 The product features are mildly important.
 The user experience, super important.
 Right, and there’s gazillions examples, from away luggage, to Tesla, to HubSpot, where you define yourself based on the experience that you have.
 The new product development is the customer experience, and that’s what inbound is all about.
 So the third thing is you got to deliver quality products and services, right.
 And it doesn’t matter if you can get the leads, and you can sell them, if you can’t deliver, and create delighted clients.
 And we call that a flywheel.
 Have you ever heard of the flywheel?

 Dan Tyre: Yes.
 I wrote with Todd Hockenberry.
 Great shout out, Todd is nothing like me.
 I’m all big energy, Todd is logical, and he’s smart, and he’s kind, and he’s empathetic, and he’s a great writer.
 And I would be freaking out, I’d be yelling, “Oh, we got a deadline coming.”
 Todd would be like, “No, we’ll get it done.”
 I spent more time with Todd in 2017 writing this book than I spent with my wife.
 We didn’t have any arguments in a whole year.
 And we lecture all the time, we run these workshops where people hire us.
-They’re like, “We want to be an inbound organization.”
+They’re like, “We want to be an inbound organisation.”
 We did one in Washington DC just last month.
 And we come in, and we work with the senior executives, and we understand where the potholes are.
-And then we help take traditional marketing organizations, traditional sales organizations, and traditional companies over into being inbound organizations.
+And then we help take traditional marketing organisations, traditional sales organisations, and traditional companies over into being inbound organisations.
 Right, and it’s a paid workshop that we do.
 Sometimes we have public workshops that are free.
 But it’s very, very encouraging.
 And it helps people move towards becoming mission driven businesses that will dominate their workforce.

 Dan Tyre: Right, so delivering on your product, delivering on your service, super important.
 What the flywheel is taking customers, and making them great customers, and making them advocates.
 I hate to break it to the salespeople who’re listening.
 Do you think there’s any salespeople listening to this podcast?